Transfer operators and Hankel transforms between relative trace formulas, II: Rankin-Selberg theory: Lifting from tori to

 Let $\bar r : {^LT} \to \check G = \Gm \times \PGL_2$ be the composition of $r$ with the natural projection (the first factor being the image of the determinant map), where ${^LT}={^LT'}/\{\pm 1\}$ is the $L$-group of a torus $T$ mapping to $T'$ with kernel $\{\pm 1\}$.
 This map of $L$-groups should correspond to a functorial lift from $T$ to $G$.
 This functorial lift is realized in the project of endoscopy by studying the unstable summands of the trace formula for $\SL_2$, but here we would like to revisit the thesis of Akshay Venkatesh \cite{Venkatesh}, which reproduces this lift by ``beyond endoscopy'' techniques, using the Kuznetsov formula.
+We will deduce the local comparison independently, without direct reference to Venkatesh's thesis, but we will also comment, after the statement of the main theorem, on the relation with his results.

-As usual, we will not make direct references to the existing literature (in this case, Venkatesh's thesis and paper), but we will study from scratch the local aspects of it.
-Interestingly, it will turn out that the endoscopic and the ``beyond endoscopy'' approaches are closely related to each other; in fact, we will see that the local transfer directly produces a ``geometric'' map from $\mathcal S(N,\psi\backslash G/N,\psi)$ to the space of ``$\kappa$-orbital integrals'' for $\SL_2$ and hence (through endoscopy) to the space $\mathcal S(T)$.
+Interestingly, it will turn out that the endoscopic and the ``beyond endoscopy'' approaches are closely related to each other; in fact, we will see that the local transfer directly produces a ``geometric'' map from $\mathcal S(N,\psi\backslash G/N,\psi)$ to the space of ``$\kappa$-orbital integrals'' for $\SL_2$ hence (through endoscopy) to the space $\mathcal S(T)$.